Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 23 - Blinder.
 It doesnt let the model cheat as it was doing in the previous code.
 Weak point :
   It misunderstands sometimes if the sentence meaning is at the end.

+*Day 24 - Training LLM.
+It trains on a sentence and generates the sentence on what promt was given.
+Weak point :
+  As there is quite literally nothing to train on except of one sentence, if the promt is a different word then it malfunctions.